-Trail Clean-up and Fundraiser – Oct 1st
+Trail Clean-up and Fundraiser

 On Saturday, Oct 1st please join the Ark Valley High Rollers (AVHR) and Salida-area Parks, Open-space & Trails (SPOT) volunteers in sprucing up the Rodeo Run paved trail on CR 120.
 Meet at the Chaffee County Fairgrounds parking lot at 9 am, on your bike, skates, or on foot with sunscreen and work gloves.

 A Fundraising Event, hosted by SPOT, will immediately follow at Elevation Beer Company and Eddy Out Grille from 12 noon to 4pm.
 A portion of all sales will be donated to the CR 120 Trail Extension project to construct new trail westerly along CR120 and up Hwy 50/285 to CR128, across from the Poncha Springs Crossroads Visitors Center.
-There will be a silent auction, with items from Absolute Bikes, Vino Salida, Eddy Out Grille, AVHR, D&J Rare Gems, Alpha Dog Care, The Mixing Bowl, Salida Hot Springs Aquatic Center and more.
+There will be a silent auction, with items from Absolute Bikes, Vino Salida, AVHR, D&J Rare Gems, Alpha Dog Care, The Mixing Bowl, Salida Hot Springs Aquatic Center and more.

 Hutchinson Homestead Quilt Raffle Award

 Non-profit sponsor Salida-Area Parks, Open Space & Trails (SPOT) held the drawing on Saturday, September 27th at 4:00 P.M. at the Homestead Visitor Center.
 The raffle raised almost $3,400 for operations and programs at the Homestead.